-The Company may from time to time be involved in various claims, legal proceedings and disputes arising in the ordinary course of business.
-If such disputes arise and we are unable to resolve these disputes favourably, it may have a material and adverse effect on the Company's business, financial condition, results of operations or prospects.
+The Company is currently subject to litigation and may also from time to time be involved in various claims, legal proceedings and disputes arising in the ordinary course of business in the future.
+The results of litigation cannot be predicted with certainty.
+The costs of defending or settling such litigation may be significant.
+If the Company is unable to resolve these disputes favourably, it may have a material and adverse effect on the Company's business, financial condition, results of operations or prospects.